andreldm/andreldm.github.io/content/posts/2018-12-03-xfce-contributor-guide.md

 ## Communication

 - General user questions?
-[Xfce's forum](https://forum.xfce.org/) and #xfce at Libera.chat are the best place to get help.
+[Xfce's forum](https://forum.xfce.org/) and our Matrix channel [#xfce](https://matrix.to/#/#xfce:matrix.org) are the best place to get help.
 - Translation stuff?
 [Xfce-i18n](https://mail.xfce.org/mailman/listinfo/xfce-i18n) mailing list.
 - Stuck with anything related to code?
 [Xfce4-dev](https://mail.xfce.org/mailman/listinfo/xfce4-dev) mailing list.
-Besides that #xfce-dev at Libera.chat is where devs hang out.
+Besides that [#xfce-dev](https://matrix.to/#/#xfce-dev:matrix.org) at Matrix.org is where devs hang out.
 All of us have a real life (I think) and live across different time zones, so once again, be patient and stay online.

 ## Conclusion